adam-rumpf/pynetgen/README.md

   * `COST` is the arc's unit flow cost.

 The output file for a maximum-flow problem is mostly the same, except that the objective is `max` instead of `min`, and source and sink nodes are given the `SUPPLY` values `s` and `t`, respectively, rather than a specific number.

-## Project Status

-This is a work in progress.
-The NETGEN algorithm is complete but mostly untested, while the grid-based algorithm has not yet been implemented.